Access photogrammetry data

 Attribute table for the 3D buildings

-20. Scroll to the end of the attribute table.
+18. Scroll to the end of the table.

 Building information attributes

-• The BLDGHEIGHT (Building Height) is the maximum height of the building.
+• BLDGHEIGHT (Building Height) is the maximum height of the building.

-• The ROOFFORM (Roof Form) is the shape of the roof.
-The roof form can be Flat, Gable, or Hip.
+• ROOFFORM (Roof Form) is the shape of the roof.
+The roof form can be flat, gable, or hip.

 Roof forms

-• The ROOFDIR (Roof Direction) is the compass direction (in degrees) that the roof faces.
-Only Gable roof forms have values for this field.
+• ROOFDIR (Roof Direction) is the compass direction (in degrees) that the roof faces.
+Only gable roof forms have values for this field.

 Fuse buildings

-Although you have 3D buildings, they're technically only a 2D polygon feature class with a 3D symbology.
-In the final part of this lesson, you'll make a 3D feature class.
-This process of converting data from 2D to 3D is known as fusing.
+Your 3D buildings are technically only a 2D polygon feature class with 3D symbology.
+To finalize your buildings, you'll make a 3D feature class.
+The process of converting data from 2D to 3D is known as fusing.

 1. In the Tasks pane, double-click Fuse Buildings.

-This tool will take your 2D polygons with a 3D symbology and turn it into a multipatch feature class that is able to store your building data in 3D.
+This tool will take your 2D polygons with a 3D symbology and turn them into a multipatch feature class that stores your building data in 3D.

 2. Set the following parameters: